apyron∞ - Class-leading Performance: Automatically

 WITec’s fully-automated Raman Imaging system apyron won the first prize at the Achema 2015 Innovation Awards in the category of Laboratory and Analytical Technologies.
 The new Raman system was chosen as the top innovation from among 18 applicants in this category.

 The Innovation Awards were bestowed for the 7th time by the renowned industry experts and technical editors of: Process, Process Worldwide, PharmaTec, Process China, Process India and Laborpraxis.
-This year some 100 companies applied to be considered for the awards for the most innovative devices, systems and processes featured at the exhibition.
+Some 100 companies applied to be considered for the awards for the most innovative devices, systems and processes featured at the exhibition.
 Achema, in Frankfurt (Germany) is the world’s largest trade show for the chemical engineering and process industry.